hanzhi227/Capstone1/README.md

 It seems that the tools for measuring smaller particulates were not available until recently.
 Let's see if we can predict the RSPM and PM<sub>2.5</sub> values based on the SPM history.

 ![Scatter Matrix](images/scatter_matrix.png)

+Now we can see clearly that there is a correlation between NO2 and SO2 along with some other light correlations between the pollution measurements.

 ![Air Quality Life Correlation by State](images/life_air_corr.png)